HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 Single quotes `'...'` should contain exactly **one** character.
 Empty `''` is a compilation error.
 Having multiple characters in it is technically allowed, but what value that produces depends on the compiler, so it should be avoided.

 Note that `'\n'` is allowed, because `\n` counts as one character.
-(So far all examples were using `"\n"` to postpone explaining what `char` is, but I'm going to switch to `'\n'` now, since at face value it's likely a bit faster to print.).
+(So far all examples were using `"\n"` to postpone explaining what `char` is, but I'm going to switch to `'\n'` now, since it's likely a bit faster to print.).

 `char` acts very similar to `int`.
 It's also an integer, but with a smaller range of allowed values: typically -128...127 or 0...255 depending on the compiler and its settings, whereas `int` can typically hold numbers between around ±2000000000 (more on those limits will be explained in later chapters).

-Different letters/symbols are represented using different numbers:
+Different letters/symbols are represented using different numbers, and you can use conversions between `char` and `int` to inspect those numbers:

 ```cpp
 char letter = 'A';